modmore/docs/en/01_Commerce/v1/75_Developer/10_Payment_Gateways.md

 Commerce uses the PHP OmniPay library (v2) to integrate with payment gateways, without reinventing the wheel for every gateway individually.
 Commerce requires a small wrapper class, example included below, to be made aware of a payment gateway and to know what configuration to ask from the merchant when setting up the gateway.

+Note the difference between a Payment Gateway (discussed here, the code that handles talking to payment providers) and [Payment Methods](../Payment_Methods) (admin-configured instances of a gateway, each with their own configuration).
+Technically speaking, gateways are an instance of `\modmore\Commerce\Gateways\BaseGateway`, while payment methods are xPDO objects of type `\comPaymentMethod`.

 ## Example Gateway Classes